aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer/README.md

     A(Bootstrap Stack) --- B(CloudFormationExecutionRole <br> DeploymentActionRole <br> LookupRole <br> FilePublishingRole <br> ImagePublishingRole <br> StagingBucket <br> ContainerAssetsRepository <br> FileAssetsBucketEncryptionKey)
 ```

-Your CDK Applicaiton utilizes some of these resources when deploying.
+Your CDK Application utilizes these resources when deploying.
 For example, if you have a file asset,
 it gets uploaded to the `StagingBucket` using the `FilePublishingRole` when you run `cdk deploy`.

-This library introduces an alternate model to bootstrapping, by splitting out essential CloudFormation iam roles
+This library introduces an alternate model to bootstrapping, by splitting out essential CloudFormation IAM roles
 and staging resources.
 There will still be a Bootstrap Stack, but this will only contain IAM roles necessary for
 CloudFormation deployment.
-Each CDK App will instead be in charge of it's own staging resources, including the
+Each CDK App will instead be in charge of its own staging resources, including the
 S3 Bucket, ECR Repositories, and associated IAM roles.
 It works like this:

 The Staging Stack will contain, on a per-need basis,